What is a content creator exactly?

 She does more than that—way more.

-Here are the top nine tasks a professional content writer does.
+Here are the top nine tasks successful content creators do.

 1. Keyword Research